Sweetcorn Fritters ‘Benedict’

 - To make the cashew cheese, place all the ingredients in a high-speed blender or Nutri Bullet and blend until creamy.

 - Place 2 sweetcorn fritters on a plate and spoon over the cashew cheese sauce.
-Sprinkle with paprika and ground black pepper and serve with a side of sliced avocado or top with poached eggs.
+Sprinkle with paprika and ground black pepper and serve with a side of sliced avocado.

 Allergy Advice: Nuts (cashews)

 I made these fritters last night – they’re really good.
 AND the cashew cream is something else – though I had rather a lot of it!
 But that’s not a bad thing because it was so tasty we’ll have it tonight on pasta with some fresh mushrooms.
 We saw you demonstrating this at Vegan Life Live on Saturday and were inspired to try PLUS I learnt ONLY to buy organic sweetcorn from now on!
 Thanks for the inspo and hope to see another demo soon!
 Keep up the good work.

 My husband made these last night and they were delicious.
 He tends to make the same dishes so it was fairly adventurous for him but he was amazed how easy they were.
 The cashew cream is gorgeous and there is enough left for another meal.
 Yum. 😍